 About University Hospitals

-In the process University Hospitals was transformed from a traditional, single-site academic medical center into broad-based University Hospitals:
+In the process University Hospitals was transformed from a traditional, single-site academic medical center into the broad-based health system we are today.
+Some of the most notable organizational changes and enhancements include:

-- To complement our nationally prominent services in tertiary medicine, we added prevention, primary care and early screening.
+- To complement our nationally prominent services in tertiary medicine, we added prevention, primary care and early screening services.

 - To strengthen our clinical capabilities, we expanded our established areas of excellence and developed new areas at University Hospitals.